Authors of section

 Application of wires

-MMF completed with wire fixation.
+MMF is completed with wire fixation.
 At least three wires are required to provide stable fixation (a posterior wire loop on each side, and an anterior wire loop).

 Final MMF